tell/xc/README.md

-# xc
-Scripts and Notes for Cross-Compilations
+# XC: Scripts and Notes of Cross-Compilations

+## Directories

+* `android`: Cross-compilations for Android.